dekoza/mtgpl/docs/_sources/OGW.rst.txt

 :mtgtip:`Ruin in Their Wake<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/a/5a0ff591-e4d9-4b62-ac9c-7962fd815226.jpg?1562913304|https://scryfall.com/card/ogw/122/ruin-in-their-wake?utm_source=api>`
    Devoid (This card has no color.)

    Search your library for a basic land card and reveal it.
 You may put that card onto the battlefield tapped if you control a land named Wastes.
 Otherwise, put that card into your hand.
-Then shuffle your library.
+Then shuffle.

 :mtgtip:`Scion Summoner<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/2/826a882e-c4bd-4132-b797-9e1aa2d0bce4.jpg?1562921366|https://scryfall.com/card/ogw/123/scion-summoner?utm_source=api>`